 • Earthenware - made by pressing clay into moulds

 • Slipware - made by pouring liquid clay into plaster moulds.

 Prinknash pottery is best known for a metallic ‘pewter’ glaze, but blue, green, russet and other colours were also used.

 All the pottery was fired before and after glazing.
 Some designs were hand painted or decorated with transfer prints.
 These were fired for a third time.

-At the Museum in the Park you will find a display showing a selection from a collection of more than 400 pieces of Prinknash pottery given to the museum by the Reverend Andrew Huckett.
+In our off-site stores, the Museum has a large collection of more than 400 pieces of Prinknash pottery donated by the Reverend Andrew Huckett.

 Did you know?

 The museum's decorative art collections are extremely varied: from Majolica vases to locally produced pottery; from souvenir wares to Wedgwood